-As your company expands into global markets, catering to your newly targeted international clients’ language needs will soon become a requirement that can no longer be ignored.
+Is your company expanding into global markets?
+If so, catering to your newly targeted international clients’ language needs will soon become a requirement that you can no longer ignore.
 Many options are available to fill this need, most importantly, select the best translation and localization team.
 Here is a list, along with the pros and cons of each.

 Using existing internal resources